jaunger1999/3350-Presentation/index.md

 - Deep

 - Jordan
+"I'm really glad I learned about how to make a project maintainable."

 - Mehrnaz

 - Simon

-This project helped me learn how to better structure a codebase
+"This project helped me learn how to better structure a codebase."

 ### Sales Pitch